Ferreira-B/Flowrate-time-series-processing/README.md

 	- requirements_specific.txt contains the list of python libraries and its associated version

 The Standalone software can be downloaded using the following link: https://wisdom.ips.pt/static/validts/WISDom_1.0.2.zip

+The datasets folder contains the flowrate datasets from three water utilities and they were used in the development and validation stages.